mweagle/Sparta/content/docs/apigateway/example2/index.md

 ### <a href="{{< relref "#example2Resource" >}}">Create Resource</a>

-The next step is to associate a URL path with the `sparta.LambdaAWSInfo` struct that represents the `s3ItemInfo` function:
+The next step is to associate a URL path with the `sparta.LambdaAWSInfo` struct that represents the `s3ItemInfo` function.
+This will be the relative path component used to reference our lambda function via the API Gateway.

 {{< highlight go >}}
 apiGatewayResource, _ := api.NewResource("/info", s3ItemInfoLambdaFn)